 Emrys Green - Consultant, Speaker, Facilitator & Trainer

 I am an experienced facilitator and trainer.
 Specialising in creative methods of engagement and explorative facilitation (the group present take a lead contribution to their collective development).
-Typical areas I facilitate are stakeholder engagement and policy development.
+Typical areas I facilitate are stakeholder engagement (live and digital) and enterprise development.
 These categories stretch across sectors and types of organisations from small local businesses wanting to market to local customers through to multi-national charities wanting to engage with young people in countries around the world.

 I am available for public speaking engagements across the UK and Europe on many specialist topics thanks to a diverse range of experiences and research that I have previously conducted.
 I primarily talk about start-up and socially responsible business, staff/public engagement, and all issues affecting young people's development in the community (including arts) as key topics.